-As of the date of this Offer Supplement, the Corporate Governance Committee is chaired by independent director former Chief Justice Artemio V. Panganiban, with independent directors Mr. Margarito B. Teves and Mr. Ricardo C. Marquez, and Atty.
-Virgilio S. Jacinto as a member.
-Atty.
-Estelito P. Mendoza was also a member of the Corporate Governance Committee until March 26, 2025.
+As of the date of this Offer Supplement, the Corporate Governance Committee is chaired by independent director former Chief Justice Artemio V. Panganiban, with independent directors Mr. Margarito B. Teves and Mr. Ricardo C. Marquez, and former Associate Justice Francis H. Jardeleza and Atty.
+Virgilio S. Jacinto as members.